djalbat/xgl/README.md

                 initialOffsets={[ -10, 0, 10 ]} />
 </Scene>
 ```

 Here the initial angles are chosen so each of the three axes points away from the camera.
 The offsets re-position the scene as a whole.

 The gaming camera allows you to freely move around around a scene.
-If you hold the mouse down you can look around with mouse movements.
+If you hold the mouse down then you can look around with mouse movements.
 Holding the shift key down at the same time allows you to pan, whilst the mouse wheel allows you to move backwards and forwards.
 You can set the initial position and angles by way of attributes:

 ```
 <Scene ... >